-After visiting Hawaii a few times, we no longer seek out the touristy spots and instead look for things to do that are a little less popular with first time visitors.
+After visiting Hawaii a few times, we no longer seek out the touristy spots and instead look for things to do that are a little less popular with first-time visitors.

-Over time we have created a list of our favourite things to do, just small things that we have great memories of or are simple fun things that not everyone else does.
+Over time we have created a list of our favourite things to do, just small things that we have great memories of or are simple fun that not everyone else does.

-I tell all of my friends who are first time visitors to Hawaii to try and do at least a few of these things or at least to get off the beaten track and explore things outside of Waikiki.
+I tell all of my friends who are first time visitors to Hawaii to try and do at least a few of these things or get off the beaten track and explore things outside of Waikiki.

 The pool is great for kids as the rock wall protects from the north shore waves, although during surf season or high winds getting too close to the edge can be dangerous as waves do crash over the wall.
-If you do visit, I recommend staying closer to the beach, especially with small kids, to enjoy the crystal clear waters and many tropical fish swimming around your feet.
+If you visit, stay closer to the beach, especially with small kids, and enjoy the crystal clear waters and tropical fish swimming around your feet.

 View this post on Instagram

 Dreaming of crystal clear waters 🐳 . . . . . #sharkcove #northshoreoahu #northshorehawaii #beach #ocean #clearwater #swimming #snorkel #hawaii #oahu #waikiki #bestvacations #doyoutravel #ilovetravel #instatravel #roamtheplanet #travel #travelgram #welltravelled #traveladdict #travelblog #traveldiary #traveltips #travelwithme #travelsecrets #hawaiisecretbeach

 There are toilets and showers on site making this a great spot for a morning swim and picnic lunch from the supermarket or restaurants located almost directly across the road.

 Makapu’u Lighthouse Trail